jgjin/not-quite-an-expert/content/posts/used_on_ebay.md

 Practically, I can buy open-box and used items at a significantly lower price than equivalent new items, even though they function basically the same.
 And heuristically, it controls for higher-quality items, ones people would bother re-selling.

 Impractically, I feel savvy negotiating with the seller on eBay.
 Counter-counter-offering just to save $2.50 on an item?
-Let’s go!
+Let's go!